 You can modify a Tunnelblick VPN Configuration two ways:

 Files Contained in a Tunnelblick VPN Configuration

-The files that should be contained in a Tunnelblick VPN Configuration (the "files related to the connection" in 3. above) should all be "plain text" files:
+The files that should be contained in a Tunnelblick VPN Configuration (the "files related to the connection" above) should all be "plain text" files:

 The "Set Nameserver" Check Box and DNS & WINS Settings